open-anonymizer/open-anonymizer-app/README.md

-# Open-Anonymizer Application
+# Open Anonymizer Application

-Open-Anonymizer is a natural language processing software that anonymizes German texts.
-Open-Anonymizer uses a XLM-RoBERTa model for anonymizing `persons/names`, `locations`, `organizations` and a rule-based approach for anonymizing `dates`, `phone numbers`, `other numbers` and `emails`.
+Open Anonymizer is a natural language processing software that anonymizes German texts.
+Open Anonymizer uses a XLM-RoBERTa model for anonymizing `persons/names`, `locations`, `organizations` and a rule-based approach for anonymizing `dates`, `phone numbers`, `other numbers` and `emails`.

 We also offer a graphical interface that you can see and start as described below.